wizarrrrr/wizarr/docs/docs/administration/backup-and-restore.md

 </TabItem>
 </Tabs>

 Note that for the database restore to proceed properly, it requires a completely fresh install (i.e. the Wizarr server has never run since creating the Docker containers).
-If the Wizarr app has run, Postgres conflicts may be encountered upon database restoration (relation already exists, violated foreign key constraints, multiple primary keys, etc.), in which case you need to delete the `DATABASE_DIR` folder to reset the database.
+If the Wizarr app has run, Postgres conflicts may be encountered upon database restoration (relation already exists, violated foreign key constraints, multiple primary keys, etc.), in which case you need to delete the `DB_DIR` folder to reset the database.